 ITAL 383: Dante’s Afterlife in Popular Culture –– Prof. Francesco Ciabattoni

 Taught at the Villa La Balze campus.

-The Divine Comedy has been the most successful account of Christian afterlife for centuries.
-How do such artists as Toni Morrison, Lee Roy Jones (Amiri Baraka), Go Nagai, and Ai Weiwei appropriate and respond to Dante’s thirteenth century vision of Hell, Purgatory and Paradise?
+The Divine Comedy has been the most successful account of the Christian afterlife for centuries.
+How do such artists as Toni Morrison, Lee Roy Jones (Amiri Baraka), Go Nagai, and Ai Weiwei appropriate and respond to Dante’s thirteenth-century vision of Hell, Purgatory, and Paradise?
 There is only one way to find out…

 SPAN 241: Spain: Literature and Culture I, TR 12:30-1:45pm – Prof. Lilian Bringas

-Spanish 241 is an introduction to Spanish literature from the twelfth through the seventeenth centuries and an introduction to the study of pre-modern literatures and cultures.
+Spanish 241 is an introduction to Spanish literature from the twelfth through the seventeenth centuries and an introduction to the study of pre-modern works of literature and cultures.

 THEO 043: Augustine’s “Confessions”, MW 3:30-4:45pm –– Prof. Tarmo Toom